masonictemple4/gofig/README.md

 ### TODOs
 - [ ] Still a little finicky with layout, need to test and fix that on both single and mutlipae windows..
-- [ ] Refactor the Load layout function in tmux.
 - [ ] Add an overall project config to house the tmux sessions as children so we can do it by project.
 - [ ] Round out tests.
 - [ ] Overall error handling..